 Step 3.
 Plan your marketing approach for the equipment.

-I talk a lot on this blog about marketing, because the lack of marketing is a big contributing factor to sports facility failure.
-You should have a marketing plan for your regular camps, clinics and instructors, and your equipment is no different.
+I talk a lot on this blog about marketing.
+Overall, the lack of marketing is a big contributing factor to sports facility failure.
+You should have a marketing plan for your regular camps, clinics and instructors.
+Your equipment is no different.
 A few ideas to market your equipment:

 - Create Equipment-Specific Memberships.
 I always advocate memberships because they provide a stable source of income with recurring revenue for sports facilities.
 However, creating a new membership around a new piece of equipment is also a great promotion tool for the equipment itself, particularly if the equipment is new and upscale, such as the new pitching machine in our example.
 At DNA Sports Center, we bought a HomePlate pitching machine and created a membership specifically for use of that batting cage.
 Members get priority access and discounted use on the machine, as well as discounts on baseball merchandise and baseball lessons.
 We also offered a promotional price on the membership for the first month that it was offered, offering clients a 6-month membership at the 12-month rate.
 (Of course, eSoft Planner scheduling software was used to implement and automate all of these benefits).